- I am an accessibility specialist at TetraLogical.

-- I am a senior accessibility consultant at The Paciello Group.
+- From 2013 until 2020, I was a senior accessibility consultant at The Paciello Group.

-- Until August 2013, I was a Postdoctoral Researcher in the
+- Prior to that, I was a Postdoctoral Researcher in the

 School of Computing at the